 With Max Viessmann, who joined the company in 2015, the fourth generation has taken up the reins.
-In his role of Co-CEO, he guides the fortunes of the global Viessmann family in tandem with Joachim Janssen.
+In his role of CEO, he guides the fortunes of the global Viessmann family.
 Supporting him as Chairman of the Board of Directors is his father Martin, who boasts 40 years of operative experience.
 In this joint interview, father and son describe how they are harnessing the strength of two generations to shape the future of the Viessmann Group.

 Martin Viessmann: We clearly have the usual conventional responsibility toward our employees, partners and customers.
 But, for us, it doesn’t end there.
 As a family enterprise, sustainability is something very close to our hearts.
 We want to help ensure our planet remains a safe and hospitable environment for future generations.

 Max Viessmann: That’s why, two years ago, we redefined our purpose as a company: “We create living spaces for generations to come.”
 We enter into this responsibility arm in arm with our trade partners.

 Martin Viessmann: The first major change for me was taking over the company reins from my father.
 It was an extremely demanding experience.
 He was a typical company founder – a brilliant entrepreneur who had molded the company to reflect his own precise philosophy.
 While reorganizing during the early 1990s, the primary aim was to make Viessmann more of an international company.
 A further objective was to spread the responsibilities across more shoulders.
 Nevertheless, I regard the current change as even more fundamental than it was then.

 Max Viessmann: We are right in the middle of a historic transformation.
 Together with the transition to alternative energy sources, digitalization is radically changing our company – and society as a whole.
 We need to generate excitement about these issues among our entire family of employees and actively involve them.